anath2110/GENEVIC/README.md

 # GENEVIIC

-## Introduction

-- **A smart chat assistant.**
+- This intelligent chat assistant is crafted to facilitate research in Biomedical Informatics for both beginners and intermediate-level researchers.
 - **Augmented by Generative AI models implemented via Azure OpenAI platform.**
 - The application supports Python's built-in SQLITE as well as your own Microsoft SQL Server.
-- Designed to support novice to intermediate research in Biomedical Informatics.
+-
 - Run from your local host or Streamlit cloud.
 - Tasks that can be performed with GENEVIIC:
     - **PGS Chat:** Retrieve information from and visualize any custom database.